websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/using-page-fragments.md

 # Using Page Fragments

-Page *Fragments* are extensible, reusable, drag-and-drop elements that serve as the primary building blocks for [Content Pages](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md).
+Page *Fragments* are extensible, reusable, drag-and-drop elements that are the primary building blocks for [Content Pages](../../creating-pages/building-and-managing-content-pages/content-pages-overview.md).
 Each Fragment is built using CSS, HTML, and JavaScript.
 Together, Fragments define your page's design and provide functionality along with widgets.
 You can [create your own Fragment](../../developer-guide/developing-page-fragments/developing-fragments-intro.md) or use a number of Fragments that are available out-of-the-box.

 ![You can quickly build a page with Fragments.](./using-page-fragments/images/01.png)